bamos/densenet.pytorch/README.md

 ## Other things I've checked
 + I've tried convolutions with and without bias terms.
++ I've numerically checked the gradients of a layer with a concatenation between the input and output of the layer since it's traditionally a non-standard operation.

 # Running the code and viewing convergence